Environment: Journeys through a Changing World

 Four businesses shown in this film provide examples of diversity in small and medium sized enterprises, from doll-making to furniture design.
 Filmed in Greece, Ireland, Austria, and Wales.

 UK charity First Light Movies sponsors the making of hundreds of short films every year, collaborations between young people age 7 18 and professional filmmakers.
-This film show the activities at their annual awards ceremony, preceded by a Downing Street reception with Gordon Brown for the young filmmakers.
+This film meets the participants at the annual awards ceremony, and at the Downing Street reception where Gordon Brown meets the young filmmakers.

 Mental Health Media for Dept of Health 21 minutes.